jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Every single week, Aaron Jackson introduced the songs with zest.
 Initially, I thought, "If he's this energetic now, he must be more relaxed later."
 It's like seeing a falling star that never actually fades, it just keeps orbiting the planet with the same burning brightness forever.
 Aaron Jackson was ALWAYS that energized.
 He was energized straight through hours and hours of practice with the Choir, Youth Choir, Chamber Choir, and Orchestra on Wednesday and Sunday.
 Sometimes, he would be so excited about a musical piece he would ask the choir to repeat a section.
 He made the choir sing the Hallelujah Chorus perfectly about three times consecutively because he loved it so much.
 And he wasn't the only one enjoying it: my younger brother and I got to sit in on the adult choir practice and pretend to be reading our books.
 Aaron Jackson exuded energy while performing too.
-Whether for a concert or just Sunday service, he would bounce while conducting the time signature — even working up a sweat sometimes.
+Whether for a concert or just Sunday service, he would literally bounce while conducting the time signature — even working up a sweat sometimes.
+He was energetic.